influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v0.11/introduction/getting-started-telegraf.md

 ## Download and Install Telegraf
 Follow the instructions in the Telegraf section on the [Downloads page](https://influxdata.com/downloads/).

+> **Note:** Telegraf will start automatically using the default configuration when installed from a deb package.

 ## Configuration
 ### Configuration file location by installation type